intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 Let's further assume in our example that the `-fsycl-targets=Y` is also specified on the command line.
 This causes the compiler to AOT compile all *eligible* device code for each target in `Y`.
-However, the `-fsycl-assume-all-kernels-run-on-targets` indicates that the device code is only eligible to run on targets in the `X` list.
+However, the `-fsycl-fixed-targets` switch indicates that the device code is only eligible to run on targets in the `X` list.
 As a result, the `-fsycl-targets` switch will only AOT compile for the devices that are present in both lists (i.e. the intersection of the two sets `X` and `Y`).

 ### Must preserve ability to precisely control device images